 Ward 4 North, Pod A is the Gynaecology ward of the Women's Health Service.
-Pod B is the ante-natal inpatient area, Pod's C & D are the post-natal pods.
-The other areas of the Women's Health Service are Outpatients Women's Pre-assessment, Women's Health Assessment Service (WHAS) and Te Mahoe Unit, located on level 3.
+Pod B is the ante-natal inpatient area, Pod's C & D are the postnatal pods.
+The other areas of the Women's Health Service are Outpatients Women's Pre-assessment, Women's Health Assessment Service (WHAS) and Te Mahoe Unit (termination of pregnancy unit), located on level 3.

-Vision Statement: That the Community served by 4 North, Pod A will confidently receive the researched based gynaecological care that it needs, delivered harmoniously by well-motivated and highly skilled team.
+Vision Statement: That the community served by 4 North, Pod A will confidently receive the researched based Gynaecological care that it needs, delivered harmoniously by well - motivated and highly skilled team.